bentrueman/censored-env-data-analysis/README.md

 annotated.</figcaption>
 </figure>

-Geometric mean titanium concentrations varied in a quasi-seasonal pattern (Figure 2), and samples collected at one facility, Site 3, had mean concentrations approximately 20–30 µg g<sup>-1</sup> higher than those representing the other two facilities.
+<br> Geometric mean titanium concentrations varied in a quasi-seasonal
+pattern (Figure 2), and samples collected at one facility, Site 3, had mean concentrations approximately 20–30 µg g<sup>-1</sup> higher than those representing the other two facilities.
 Observations exhibited mild